lookit/lookit-docs/docs/source/tutorial-contributing.rst

    - Lynna Tran (University of California, San Diego)
    - Kai Arizabal (University of California, San Diego)
    - Ishya Atkuri (University of Texas at Dallas)
+   - Ira Tendulkar (University of Texas at Dallas)

 Checking for and creating issues on Github
 -------------------------------------------